 How Many Different Types of Clocks Are There?

-This article has only scratched the surface of the many different types of clocks that have been used throughout history and are still in use today.
+This article has only scratched the surface of the many types of clocks used throughout history and are still in use today.
 From ticking away in our kitchens to the sometimes aggressive beep of the digital alarm clock that dragged us out of bed for work or school, clocks have a fascinating history and range of purposes that we simply couldn't live without.